jenwachter/Paw-AkamaiNetStorageApiAuthorization/README.md

 # Paw-AkamaiNetStorageApiAuthorizationData
-A Paw extension that creates the X-Akamai-ACS-Auth-Data header for Akamai NetSotrage API requests.
+A Paw extension that creates the X-Akamai-ACS-Auth-Data header for Akamai NetStorage API requests.